Larch Networks

 Larch Network, Ltd. (previously Niram Systems) is company specializing in the design and development of hardware and software for embedded network systems, including network switches and routers, thin client systems and Linux gateways.

 Products and services

 Larch Network is an exclusive developer of Ethernet switching solutions for selected Marvell customers.

 L2/L3 Switches

-Larch Networks products come with complete reference designs which include board layout designs, software, manufacturing diagnostic tools, documentation, and other items to assist customers with product evaluation and production.
+Larch Networks products are supplied with complete reference designs, including board layouts, software, manufacturing diagnostic tools, documentation, and other resources to support customers in product evaluation and production.